AP Physics C: Mechanics FRQ Room

 Medium

-A researcher compares the oscillatory behavior of a horizontal spring-mass system with that of a sim
+An experiment compares the oscillatory behavior of a spring-mass system and a simple pendulum.
+Answe

 Medium